morisUtokyo/uTR/README.md

 -r : Give a maximum threshold on the mismatch ratio between the representaitve unit and a tandem repeat of the unit.
 No tandem repeat is output if the mismatch ratio exceeds this threshold.
 The default parameter is 0.3, which is set by:
 > #define MAX_DIS_RATIO_DEFAULT 0.3 in uTR.h

--o : uTR outputs the given input fasta file with a list of units identified in the reads.
+-o : uTR outputs the given input fasta file annotated with decompositions identified in the reads.
 It also adds information, for example:

 > \> (166,10,2,MTR,162),B483,read1, S=(1,AAAG,4,112,112),(2,AG,2,50,50), D=[1,AAAG,4,24],[2,AG,2,50],[1,AAAG,4,12],G,[1,AAAG,4,76],AAA, P=1111111111111111111111112222222222222222222222222222222222222222222222222211111111111101111111111111111111111111111111111111111111111111111111111111111111111111111000